 Use the external data format (PyTorch only).
 (Lets you export model which size is above 2Gb (More info))

 ONNXRuntime includes some transformers-specific transformations to leverage optimized operations in the graph.
 Below are some of the operators which can be enabled to speed up inference through ONNXRuntime (see note below):

 Attention Layer fusing

 Skip connection LayerNormalization fusing

-if used on another machine with a different hardware configuration than the one used for exporting the model.
+used on another machine with a different hardware configuration than the one used for exporting the model.
+For this

 When quantization is enabled (see below),

-because quantization would modify the underlying graph making it impossible for ONNX runtime to do the optimizations
+model because quantization would modify the underlying graph making it impossible for ONNX runtime to do the

 ONNX exporter supports generating a quantized version of the model to allow efficient inference.